vaibhavlaghane/MovieCatalog/README.md

 Assumptions :
-1 - the url API provides data for San Francisco City listing the locations of the movies. zip code for the locations is not directly accessible hence "94120" is created as generic zip.
+1 - the url API provides data for San Francisco City listing the locations of the movies.
-[ the location map hence is not accurate sometimes ]

 2 - The API doesn't need auth token.